kylereicks/picturefill.js.wp/readme.txt

 = 1.1 =
 * Allow for responsive images for non-standard sizes
-* Add a `min-size` class to limit the resposiveness of an image.
+* Add a `min-size` class to limit the responsiveness of an image.

 = 1.0 =
 * Release 1.0.